 4) Discovering New York City’s Water Supply System

-Students develop their systems thinking in a lesson that involves modelling the NYC water supply system by arranging and physically connecting cards that represent different natural and human-made elements.
-The interconnections between the water cycle and our human systems are explored as well as the design challenges associated with urban storm water planning and the ways that climate change impacts the system models they’ve created.
+Students develop their systems thinking in this lesson that involves modelling the NYC water supply system by arranging and physically connecting cards that represent different natural and human-made elements.
+The interconnections between the water cycle and our human systems are explored as well as the design challenges associated with urban storm water and climate change.
 This lesson is part of the NYC-DEP’s Climate Change Education Module.

 7) Activity: The Watershed Game (online game)